cyrusw213/takehome/README.md

 ### How to run locally
 1. Clone down this repository to your computer and go to the new directory in your terminal
 2. Create a django virtual environment and run (this video is helpful https://www.youtube.com/watch?v=PS903MeNDJk)
-    - While in the terminal run "python -m venv django-env"
+    - While in the terminal run "python3 -m venv django-env"
+    - run "cd django-env"
-    - Then run source bin/activate to activate the terminal
+    - Then run "source bin/activate" to activate the terminal
+    - If succesful (django-env) will appear before the command line prompt
+3. Move to the main app's directory (takehome)
+4. install requirements (run "pip install -r requirements.txt")
+5. Create a file named .env (touch .env) add the following to your .env file:
+    SECRET_KEY= create your own secret key (recommend this site https://miniwebtool.com/django-secret-key-generator/) API_KEY= generate a private api key from klaviyo and add it here LIST_ID = this will be the list id for whichever Klaviyo list you want to attach to the solution